storelocatorjs/storelocator/docs/features.md

 title: Features - Storelocatorjs
-description: Storelocatorjs is responsive and includes many features such as autocomplete, geolocation, markers, info window, filters and clusters
+description: Storelocatorjs is responsive and includes many features such as cloud function, autocomplete, geolocation, markers, info window, filters and clusters

 ### Responsive design